DIABETIC KIDNEY DISEASE

 -

-Immune proteins may worsen kidney disease in diabetes, new study investigates
+Immune system proteins may worsen kidney disease in diabetes, new study investigates

-Knowledge-focused ENROLLING_BY_INVITATIONThis study looks at how certain immune proteins, called the complement system, may contribute to kidney damage in people with diabetes.
-Researchers will measure these proteins in blood and urine from 90 participants to see if they are linked to kidney disease stage and blood vess…
+Knowledge-focused ENROLLING_BY_INVITATIONThis study looks at how the complement system, a part of the immune system, may contribute to kidney damage in people with diabetes.
+Researchers will measure complement proteins in blood and urine from 90 participants to see if they are linked to kidney disease severity and blood…

 Matched conditions: DIABETIC KIDNEY DISEASE